 Going back to work after having a baby can be hard, and it can be even more challenging when you’re nervous about how you’ll manage pumping at work.
-Here is what you need to know about pumping at work laws, and how to find out what your employer is required to do.
+Here is what you need to know about pumping at work laws, and how to find out your legal rights for pumping at work.

 (Note: This post is specific to the United States, where employees tend to have shorter maternity leaves than elsewhere in the world.)